 When people wonder what it is like to live as a conjoined twin, they are usually thinking about the physicality of existing as two separate people connected, potentially sharing organs and sensations.
 Naturally, a lot of people have borderline-invasive questions concerning the intimate and romantic lives of conjoined twins.
 Many folks also have a morbid curiosity surrounding the question of what happens if one conjoined twin perishes.

-It's a tricky question with complicated answers that are dependent on the way the twins are physiologically connected.
-Often, once one conjoined twin dies, be it from natural causes or an accident, their twin follows in their ghostly footsteps rather quickly.
-Sometimes it takes mere hours, other times a few days, but the unfortunate reality is once one conjoined twin passes away, the other has a limited amount of time left on this earth.
+It's a tricky question with complicated answers that are dependent on the way the twins are connected.
+Often, once one conjoined twin passes, be it from natural causes or an unintentional incident, their twin follows in their ghostly footsteps rather quickly.
+Sometimes it takes mere hours, other times a few days, but the unfortunate reality is once one conjoined twin is gone, the other has a limited amount of time left on this earth.